Construction Site Security Guide: You Only Need One Vendor

 4. Access Control Strategy

-☐ Assign access rules by role, zone, and time
+☐ Assign access rules by role, zone, and time of day

 5. Surveillance and Monitoring